5jt/dyalog-cookbook/manuscript/logging.md

 ~~~
       'CREATE!'
 W.CheckPath 'Logs' ⍝ ensure subfolder of current dir
 ~~~

+Now we set up the parameters for the Logger object.
+First we use the Logger class' sttaic `CreatePropertySpace` method to get a property space (object) with an initial a set of default parameters.
+We then modify those and use the object to create the Logger object.
+You can use the property space's `List` method to display its properties.)

 If `TxtToCsv` can log what it's doing, it makes sense to check its argument.
 We wrap the earlier version of the function in an if/else: